cdipaolo/sentiment/README.md

 #### Simple, Drop In Sentiment Analysis in Golang
 [![GoDoc](https://godoc.org/github.com/cdipaolo/sentiment?status.svg)](https://godoc.org/github.com/cdipaolo/sentiment)

+This package relies on the work done in [my other package, goml,](https://github.com/cdipaolo/goml/text) for multiclass text classification

 Sentiment lets you pass strings into a function and get an estimate of the sentiment of the string (in english) using a very simple probabalistic model.
 The model is trained off of [this dataset](https://inclass.kaggle.com/c/si650winter11/data) which is a collection of IMDB movie reviews classified by sentiment.
 The returned values for single word classification is the corresponding probability that the document is positive on [0,1].
 For sentence/document classification the result is returned as a descrete classification on {0,1} corresponding to either negative or positive, respectively.

+### Implemented Languages

+If you want to implement another language, open an issue or [email me](mailto:cdipaolo96@gmail.com).
+It really is not hard (_if_ you have a dataset.)

+- English
+  * dataset: IMDB Reviews

 ### Model